-Tutorial: Azure Active Directory integration with SAP Cloud Platform
+Tutorial: Azure AD SSO integration with SAP Cloud Platform

-In this tutorial, you learn how to integrate SAP Cloud Platform with Azure Active Directory (Azure AD).
-Integrating SAP Cloud Platform with Azure AD provides you with the following benefits:
+In this tutorial, you'll learn how to integrate SAP Cloud Platform with Azure Active Directory (Azure AD).
+When you integrate SAP Cloud Platform with Azure AD, you can:

-- You can control in Azure AD who has access to SAP Cloud Platform.
+- Control in Azure AD who has access to SAP Cloud Platform.

-- You can enable your users to be automatically signed-in to SAP Cloud Platform (Single Sign-On) with their Azure AD accounts.
+- Enable your users to be automatically signed-in to SAP Cloud Platform with their Azure AD accounts.

 - Manage your accounts in one central location - the Azure portal.

 To get started, you need the following items:

-- SAP Cloud Platform single sign-on enabled subscription
+- SAP Cloud Platform single sign-on (SSO) enabled subscription.

 You need to deploy your own application or subscribe to an application on your SAP Cloud Platform account to test single sign on.
 In this tutorial, an application is deployed in the account.